 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

 If you want to change your PCP, call Customer Service or go online.
 If the PCP is accepting additional plan members, the change will become effective on the first day of the following month.
 You will receive a new UnitedHealthcare member ID card that shows this change.